 From shirts to the company’s soul

-In 2015, GANT made a comprehensive brand campaign, which they based on the concept of ”Never Stop Learning”.
-The theme was ”They changed the world, not the shirt” and for the first time the campaign featured real people instead of models.
-People who had dedicated their lives to learning and attended the Ivy League university Yale, where GANT started in 1949.
+In 2015, GANT made a comprehensive brand campaign, which they based on the ‘Never Stop Learning’ concept.
+The tag line read ‘They changed the world, not the shirt’ and for the first time the campaign featured real people instead of models.
+People who had dedicated their lives to learning and had even attended Yale, an Ivy league school where GANT began its operations in 1949.

-That initiative was a first step on the road that would later lead to Couple Thinkers.
+That initiative was a first step to what would later become Couple Thinkers.

 The TV show turns to a target group that GANT calls Curious Professionals.
 They’re in the age of 25-44 and care a lot about their careers, but not necessarily the money.
 They’re driven by other, higher, values.

-”We were very clear about which target group we wanted to turn to.
+‘We were very clear about which target group we wanted to attract.
 It gave us the possibility to have a personal appeal and be very distinct.
 You can’t appeal to everyone and then it’s important to know who you’re talking to.
-Couple Thinkers has reached a much broader audience than we ever thought or dared to hope for”, says Eleonore Säll.
+Couple Thinkers has reached a much broader audience than we ever thought or dared to hope for’, says Eleonore Säll.

-The starting point for Couple Thinkers was to base it on controversial topics with a clear nerve.
-The topic, the conversation and the guests’ knowledge should be the central part of the show.
+A starting point for Couple Thinkers was to base it on controversial topics.
+The topic, the conversation and the guests’ knowledge should form the basis of the series.
 During the work, this approach turned out to be crucial for the end result.

 But it could have gone wrong.

 In meetings with American agencies, new opportunities came about that would let some of the world’s biggest names feature as guests on the show.
-For example Justin Trudeau, Steven Spielberg, Bill Gates and Sherlyn Sandberg.
-Few marketers have the courage to turn down such guests.
+For example, Justin Trudeau, Steven Spielberg, Bill Gates and Sherlyn Sandberg.
+Few marketers have the courage to turn down such an opportunity.